Here’s How to Sleep Like a Baby After a C-Section (updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

 Whether you planned to have a cesarean section or not, it’s crucial to understand how to take care of your body as it heals.
-Learning how to sleep after a C-section is a significant part of that.
-Your doctor may give you specific instructions to follow in the weeks after you leave the hospital, but you can also research the healing process to better understand what your body needs.
+Learning how to sleep after giving birth is a significant part of that.
+Your doctor may give you specific instructions to follow in the weeks after you leave the hospital.
+However, you can also research the healing process and the best sleeping positions after a C-section to better understand what your body needs.

 Check out these tips to learn everything you know about how to sleep after a C-section.
 You’ll feel more prepared for recovery and get back on your feet faster.